ansys/pydyna/README.rst

 Install PyDyna-Pre Docker
 -------------------------

-Launching the PyDyna-Pre service locally,the only requirement are that:
+Launching the PyDyna-Pre service locally, the only requirement is that:

 * Docker is installed on your machine.